Pppp1116/content-license-policy/README.md

 - Officially partnered with the Project; or
 - Providing “official” or “certified” tweaks, builds, or packs,

-unless you have explicit written permission.
+unless you have explicit Written Permission.

 Using the Owner’s name, branding, or server name in a way that suggests endorsement (e.g., “official tweaks,” “certified by Pppp1116”, “The PCs Secret official pack”) is strictly prohibited.